-Thesis Unit Trust Management Limited, the Manager of the Trust, is the person responsible for the information contained in this Prospectus.
-To the best of its knowledge and belief (having taken reasonable care to ensure that such is the case) the information contained herein does not contain any untrue or misleading statement or omit any matters required by the COLL Sourcebook to be included in it.
-Thesis Unit Trust Management Limited accepts responsibility accordingly.
+The Manager, Thesis Unit Trust Management Limited, is responsible for the information contained in this Prospectus.
+To the best of the Manager's knowledge and belief (having taken reasonable care to ensure that such is the case) the information contained in this Prospectus does not contain any untrue or misleading statement or omit any matters required by COLL to be included in it.
+The Manager accepts responsibility accordingly.